 You can also enjoy making sandcastles on beautiful beaches here.
 Activities like hiking and skiing are quite affordable here and you can plan to do them if you have time.

-I suggest that you should try to mix-up with the locals here and plan a trip of at least 7 days to enjoy the local culture.
+I suggest that you should try to a mix-up with the locals here and plan a trip of at least 7 days to enjoy the local culture.
 The cost of booking a room in a budget-friendly hotel or a guesthouse would be somewhere around 5-6 USD, while the average cost of having a meal in a cheap restaurant would be approximately around 3 dollars.

 If you are looking for a place to relax with your family or friends, Vietnam is a pocket-friendly option.
 From drinking to dining, almost everything is super affordable here.
 You can spend some time exploring the city of Hanoi, the beautiful capital of Vietnam.
 Hoan Kiem Lake is one of the most popular tourist attractions in the country.